narcissistic relationships and divorce recovery

 You wish others would pull their emotional and financial weight but fear speaking up, not wanting to upset them, lose them, or blurt out that you want a divorce.
 By the time the weekend comes, you lack the energy to enjoy it.
 You’re tired of fighting and feeling out of sync.
 You know things need to change since this is the 25th time you’ve watched Eat, Pray, Love wishing to swap with Julia Roberts and sail off into a peaceful sunset.
 If this resonates, then this may be a time for online therapy.

-debating on whether it’s
+debating on whether it’s time to leave?

 Sometimes we get into relationships without really thinking things through.
 Many of us can operate on auto-pilot when we’re choosing partners; we’re perhaps drawn to partners for unconscious reasons and only with the passage of time do we begin to realize the reasons we connected to begin with were askew and differences are now too great to ignore.